Resilient Monitoring in Heterogeneous Multi-robot Systems through Network Reconfiguration: Problem formulation

 Consider a sequence of countably infinite resource failures $\mathcal{F} = [\xi_1, \xi_2, \cdots \xi_{\infty}]$ acting on a feasible resource matrix $\boldsymbol{\Gamma}$ sequentially.
 Now, let $\mathcal{F}_{n_f}=[\xi_1, \xi_2, \cdots, \xi_k, \cdots, \xi_{n_f}]$ be the first $n_f \in \mathbb{Z}^+$ tolerable resource failures in $\mathcal{F}$, such that $\xi_{n_f + 1} \in \mathcal{F}$ is a catastrophic failure.
 The $k^{th}$ tolerable resource failure in $\mathcal{F}_{n_f}$ is denoted as $\xi_k$.
 We denote $\boldsymbol{\Gamma}_r[k]$ as the resultant resource matrix after first $k$ tolerable resource failures in $\mathcal{F}_{n_f}$ acted on $\boldsymbol{\Gamma}$.
 Mathematically, $\boldsymbol{\Gamma}[k] = \xi_k(\xi_{k-1}(\xi_{k-2}(\cdots \xi_1(\boldsymbol{\Gamma}))))$.
 Also, $\boldsymbol{\Gamma}[k]$ can be recursively defined as $\boldsymbol{\Gamma}[k] = \xi_k(\boldsymbol{\Gamma}[k-1]),\ \boldsymbol{\Gamma}[0] = \boldsymbol{\Gamma}$.
 We term $\mathcal{C}[k-1]$ as the configuration of the heterogeneous multi-robot team before $\xi_k$ occurred.
 Note that, since in this paper, the robots are entrusted with a monitoring task, hereon we use the terms ``resource'' and ``sensor'' interchangeably in this manuscript.

 We are now in a position to formally define the two main problems addressed in this paper:

-\begin{problem} \textbf{Task optimal communication graph generation:} Given a tolerable resource failure $\xi_k$, an associated feasible resource matrix $\boldsymbol{\Gamma}[k]$ and a heterogeneous multi-robot team configuration $\mathcal{C}[k-1]$ find a new communication graph $\mathcal{G}_c[k]$ such that, \begin{enumerate} \item $\mathcal{G}_c[k]$ is a connected graph, \item the multi-robot {monitoring} task performance {metric $J(J_1, J_2, \dots, J_N,\mathcal{C}, T)$} is optimized, and \item the {number of communication links} in new communication graph $\mathcal{G}_c[k]$ is close to the {number of communication links in} $\Delta$-disk interaction graph $\mathcal{G}[k-1]$. \end{enumerate} \end{problem}
+\begin{problem} \textbf{Task optimal communication graph generation:} Given a tolerable resource failure $\xi_k$, an associated feasible resource matrix $\boldsymbol{\Gamma}[k]$ and a heterogeneous multi-robot team configuration $\mathcal{C}[k-1]$ find a new communication graph $\mathcal{G}_c[k]$ such that, \begin{enumerate} \item $\mathcal{G}_c[k]$ is a connected graph, \item the multi-robot {monitoring} task performance {metric $J(J_1, J_2, \dots, J_N,\mathcal{C}, T)$} is optimized, and \item \final{\textbf{near topology constraint}: the absolute value of the difference in communication links between the new communication graph $\mathcal{G}_c[k]$ and the number of communication links in $\Delta$-disk interaction graph $\mathcal{G}[k-1]$ is less than a pre-defined value $\epsilon$.} \end{enumerate} \end{problem}

+\final{The condition of graph connectivity in \hyperref[prob: comm graph generation]{Problem~\ref{prob: comm graph generation}} is enforced to ensure cooperative task performance of the team.
+The next condition guarantees post-failure optimal task performance of the team for the available resources.
+Since in many applications it is desirable to have communication networks with as few links as possible, the final condition keeps a check on the number of additional communication links added to generated graph. }

 \begin{problem} \textbf{Reconfiguration Execution:} Given a heterogeneous multi-robot team communication graph $\mathcal{G}_c[k]$, generate feedback control laws that drives the robots to physical locations such that, their associated interaction graph $\mathcal{G}({\bf x})$ spans $\mathcal{G}_c[k]$.
 We describe this problem more precisely in~\autoref{sec: config assemble}. \end{problem}